North Georgia Electric Membership Corporation

 5. For the use of equipment which adversely affects North Georgia EMC's service to its other consumers,

-6. Discovery of a condition determined by the Cooperative to be hazardous, or
+6. Discovery of a condition determined by the Cooperative to be hazardous or detrimental to system operation,

 7. Pursuant to an order issued by a court of competent jurisdiction or an order of a federal, state or local government having authority to order service termination.